sgtFloyd/cdb-crawlr/README.md

 cdb-crawlr
 ==========

-Ruby CLI crawling and parsing comicbookdb.com
+Ruby CLI for crawling and parsing comicbookdb.com